slashusrslashbin/slashusrslashbin/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on making my own programming language, I'm pretty sure this is my 3rd attempt at making one.
+- 📫 How to reach me: You can reach me on Discord, my username on there is *@Skidmusdev*.

 <!--
 **skidmus/skidmus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.